federalos/Cpp_and_Unreal_Coursera/README.md

 # C++ Programming for Unreal Game Development Specialization
 ## By Dr. Tim "Dr. T" Chamillard, Associate Professor from  University of Colorado System at Coursera

-This specialization consists of 4 courses that could help with access point to video game development
+This specialization consists of 4 courses that could help with access point to video game development.
+More info about specialization is [here](https://www.coursera.org/specializations/cplusplusunrealgamedevelopment)

 ### [Course 1: Introduction to C++ Programming and Unreal](/Course_1_Introduction/Introduction.md)